Tim Russert: Political

-Prior to becoming host of Meet the Press, Russert ran one of U.S. Senator Daniel Moynihan's five major law offices, based in Buffalo, New York.
+Prior to becoming host of Meet the Press, Russert ran one of U.S. Senator Daniel Moynihan's five major offices, based in Buffalo, New York.
 He later served as special counsel and as chief of staff to Moynihan, a Democrat from Hell's Kitchen, New York.
 In 1983, he became a top aide to New York Governor Mario Cuomo, also a Democrat.

 NBC News: Washington bureau chief and host of Meet the Press

-He was hired by NBC News' Washington bureau in 1984 and became bureau chief by 1989.
+Russert joined NBC as an executive, and did not expect to appear on television.
+He was hired by NBC News's Washington bureau in 1984 and became bureau chief by 1989.
 Russert became host of the Sunday morning program Meet the Press in 1991, and was the longest-serving host of the program.
 Its name was changed to Meet the Press with Tim Russert, and, at his suggestion, expanded to an hour in 1992.
 The show also shifted to a greater focus on in-depth interviews with high-profile guests, where Russert was known for extensive preparatory research and cross-examining style.
 One approach he developed was to find old quotes or video clips that were inconsistent with guests' more recent statements, present them on-air to his guests and then ask them to clarify their positions.
 With Russert as host the audience grew to more than four million viewers per week, and it was recognized as one of the most important sources of political news.
 Time magazine named Russert one of the 100 most influential people in the world in 2008, and Russert often moderated political campaign debates.